sahilmate/sahilmate/README.md

 <p>
 🚀 I'm Sahil Mate, a passionate tech enthusiast with a thirst to learn.

-🌐 My journey spans web development, and data.
+🌐 My journey spans in the field of engineering, precisely web development, and cloud.

 🔧 I love to discuss about networking and community building.

 ✍️ I specialize in creating engaging technical content and sharing knowledge with peers.

-😊 I am looking forward to collaborate in open source projects.
+😊 I am looking forward to collaborate in beginner and/or open source projects.

 🌟 Let's embark on this exhilarating technological journey together!
 </p>